dillcheese/OBVault/Books/Other/Worm CYOA builds/Worm Plot Build.md

 Reality itself adjusts to accommodate these bonuses.
 For example, if physically fighting an enemy, you would expend 10% less energy and effort while delivering 10% more force and damage with every strike.
 When shopping, you can buy at a 10% discount and get 10% more of whatever you purchase, with the same effect applied when selling.
 This power applies on a conceptual level to nearly everything concerning yourself, as long as it is a ‘loss’ or ‘gain’.
 This power would not affect your blood pumping around your body, for instance, but it would apply if you were bleeding out.
 Whether it concerns your body, mind, powers, social relationships, the technology you operate, your assets or anything else, you will always retain and acquire more than expected.
 These discounts and surcharges are always beneficial and you can freely control when this power is active.
 You can also choose whether the power's effects are noticeable, preventing others from perceiving them if you prefer.
 This power does not affect itself, nor does it repeatedly affect growth or limit-breaking abilities; applying only once in such cases.

+UPGRADE
+**Get 5% More Off Now!**
+1
+Cost: 3 SP
+Required:More for Less

+How about an even _better_ deal?
+Now, upon each purchase of this upgrade, the amount you can retain or acquire per 'loss' or 'gain' increases by 5%.

+For example, with a single selection of this upgrade, you would instead lose 15% less and gain 15% more.
+But this upgrade's true potential lies in stacking these benefits, as your prospects only grow with each purchase!
+With four purchases, you could recover from injuries at a 30% better rate than before while using up equally less stamina for the duration.
+Alternatively, you could retain 30% more information after studying, all while expending nearly a third less mental effort.
+The more you invest, the more you get for less!

 **Researcher's Madness**
 Cost: 5 SP